 Up to date satellite images and weather data are integrated into a physical crop growth model for yield prediction in tons per hectare

 The main target group for the European YPSILON® service are traders and trading companies, whereas the German service as well as the custom service, with an individually selectable region, are of special interest for mills, regional trading companies, seed growing companies, biogas plant operators or agro holdings.
-Detailed information can be found in our product sheet
+Further information can be found in our product sheet

 Ypsilon helps us to identify deviations in advance and thus enables us to react in good time.
 Storage capacities and logistics are adjusted which leads to an optimization of our production chains Elisabeth Becker